jondeuce/mwiexamples/README.md

 ### MATLAB Interface

-The DECAES.jl CLI can be called from within MATLAB using the function `decaes.m` provided by this repository.
+The DECAES CLI can be called from within MATLAB using the function `decaes.m` provided by this repository.
 The below example processes `image.nii` using 4 threads; see the `decaes.m` function documentation for details:

 ```MATLAB